BLOG

 Conclusion: Lead With Data-Backed Intent, Not Overpriced, Over-Spammed Trigger Leads

 The industry is at a turning point.
-With the ban on trigger leads nearly finalized, loan officers are stepping into a landscape that rewards strategy over speed.
+With the Homebuyers Privacy Protection Act being signed into law, loan officers are stepping into a landscape that rewards strategy over speed.
 Generic outreach and shared data signals no longer deliver the trust, efficiency, or ROI today’s buyers expect.

 Intent signals are the path forward.
 By leveraging behavioral data from your own database, you gain a smarter, privacy-first way to identify who’s ready to act.
 And how to engage them meaningfully.
 Homebot gives you the tools to turn signals into action, and action into closed loans.